 The administration defines “substantial services in self-employment” as working more than 45 hours a month to a business, or between 15 and 45 hours to a business in a “highly skilled occupation.”

-If you’re below normal retirement age, not currently working and receiving Social Security benefits, the earnings test can help you determine how much of your social insurance benefits will be withheld if you return to the workforce.
+If you’re below normal retirement age, not currently working and receiving Social Security benefits, the earnings test can help you determine if your benefits will be withheld if you return to the workforce.

 The SSA adds that any benefits withheld while working aren’t “lost.”
 Monthly benefits will be increased to account for the time in which your benefits were withheld.